 Sometimes dreams become a reality!
 What you put your attention on does come true – the dream of starting a business is no exception; it subtly grows within until it finds a way to sprout into fruition.
 It can be very exciting for the entrepreneur starting his own business; you will be your own boss, you will be the decision maker, you will manage the purse strings, actually you will be in control of everything.
 However, you need to be in control of the situation.
-The budding entrepreneur will need advice on many aspects of a new business therefore he must be able to listen and adhere to advice and remember there is more to running a business than the dream of having your own business.
+The budding entrepreneur will need advice on many aspects of this new venture therefore he must be able to listen and adhere to advice and remember there is more to running a business than the dream of being a small business owner.

 Millions of people answer with starry eyes “Yes” to that question, but the reality is that answer costs many of them money, time, confidence, and heartbreak.